Michelle Wu: Early life and education

 Michelle Wu was born on January 14, 1985, on the South Side of Chicago, Illinois, to Han and Yu-Min Wu.
 Her parents are Taiwanese American immigrants.
 They were Taiwanese waishengren; Han and Yu-Min were born and raised in Taipei, while Wu's grandparents had left mainland China during the Kuomintang retreat to Taiwan.

 Her father, Han Wu, was admitted to the Illinois Institute of Technology for graduate studies; however, neither he nor his wife spoke much English.
 Raised with Mandarin Chinese as a first language, Wu often interpreted between English and Mandarin for her parents.
 When Wu was in high school, her parents separated and her father began living apart from the family; they later divorced.

 One of four children, Wu graduated from Barrington High School in 2003 as the valedictorian of her class.
 Wu received perfect scores on the SAT and ACT and in 2003 was selected as a Presidential Scholar from Illinois.
-Wu's parents hoped that she would pursue a career in medicine; in part due to their experiences of the Chinese Civil War, they viewed politics as a corrupt and risky career path.
+Wu's parents hoped that she would pursue a career in medicine; in part due to their experiences of the Chinese Civil War, they discouraged her from a career in politics.
 Wu has also recounted that prior to university, she had not known whether she aligned with the Democratic or Republican parties.

 Wu moved to the Boston area to attend Harvard University.
 In 2007, she graduated cum laude with a Bachelor of Arts in economics from Harvard College.
-As an undergraduate, she tap danced and taught classes on citizenship at Boston Chinatown on the weekends.
+As an undergraduate, she tap danced and taught classes on citizenship in Boston's Chinatown on the weekends.

 After graduation, Wu worked as a consultant with the Boston Consulting Group.
 When her mother began to suffer from mental illness, Wu resigned, moving back to Chicago to care for her mother and two youngest siblings.
 To support her family financially, Wu started a teahouse business in the North Center neighborhood of Chicago.
 In 2009, she returned to Massachusetts with her mother and youngest siblings to earn her J.D. from Harvard Law School, from which she graduated in 2012.